 High hamstring Tendinopathy is a debilitating condition that can affect many aspect of your life.
 Simple things that we take for granted such as sitting down and eating a meal to leisure activities like running can become excruciating.
 I don’t want that to happen to you.

-Not only have I treated high hamstring tendinopathy, I’ve suffering from it as well.
+Not only have I treated numerous people with high hamstring tendinopathy, I’ve suffering from it as well.
 I understand the frustration that it can give, so aim to get you back to your normal activities as quickly as possible.
 I have the experience to diagnosis, treat and also advise on a rehabilitation program to try and stop it reoccurring.

 Please note.
 I can’t give a diagnosis online, If you live or work in the Glasgow area it may be an idea to book an appointment.
 Click to book an appointment now.